scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 authorship from JCPs, resulting in multiple downstream benefits.
 First, anywidget—not widget authors—ensures compatibility and interoperability across existing JCPs, and authors can focus on important features rather than wrestle with build configuration and tooling.
+Anywidget’s adapter layer simply loads and executes standardized front-end modules, meaning that the compatibility afforded does not introduce overhead to the runtime performance of a widget itself.
+A widget authored with anywidget has the same performance characteristics as a widget tediously (and correctly) authored using the traditional Jupyter Widgets system.
 Second, by circumventing bespoke JCP import systems and loading web-standard ES modules from the kernel, anywidget does away with manual installation steps and delivers an improved developer experience during widget authorship.
 Third, anywidget unifies and simplifies widget distribution.
 Widgets can be prototyped and shared as notebooks, or mature into `pip`-installable packages and distributed like other tools in the